-Unless otherwise agreed, tenants are free to sublease or assign the leased premises to third parties.
-Only subleases or assignments to third parties intending to have their main residence in the leased premises are prohibited.
+Unless otherwise agreed, tenants are free to sublease or assign the leased premises to third parties; only subleases or assignments to third parties intending to have their main residence in the leased premises are prohibited.
 To protect landlords against any adverse consequences of such assignments or subleases, most leases include restrictions on assignment or sublease.
-For retail leases, no restriction of assignment will be given effect if the assignment or sublease is done in conjunction with the transfer of the business, unless the landlord himself or his close relatives have their residence in the premises.
-The tenant must comply nevertheless with a strict formal procedure.
+For retail leases, no restriction of assignment will be given effect if the assignment or sublease is done in conjunction with the transfer of the business, unless the landlord themself or their close relatives have their residence in the premises.
+The tenant must nevertheless comply with a strict formal procedure.

 Lease agreements can be terminated in the following manner prior to their expiry date, subject to contractual arrangement:

-If explicitly stipulated in the retail lease, the landlord may also terminate the lease every three years if he gives notice by registered letter or by bailiff’s writ, no later than one year prior to the end of the three-year period and he or a close relative intends to run a business in the leased property.
+If explicitly stipulated in the retail lease, the landlord may also terminate the lease every three years if they give notice by registered letter or by bailiff’s writ, no later than one year prior to the end of the three-year period, and they or a close relative intend to run a business in the leased property.
 In such case, the tenant can claim an eviction indemnity, the amount of which depends on the nature of the new business.

 Registration of the lease is a legal obligation that usually lies with the landlord, although the associated costs are borne by the tenant.
 Registration gives the lease a “fixed date”, limiting the eviction possibilities by a third party claiming property right on the leased premises, such as the purchaser of the asset.